SignPath/Website-old/documentation/4_build_integration.md

 ## Authorization

 Before accessing the API, you have to create a CI User in the User section of the SignPath application.

+The API token is displayed when a new CI user is created.
+(If you lose the API key, you will need to generate a new one.)

 Make sure to keep the access token in a secure location.
+Most Continuous Integration (CI) systems provides a mechanism to store secrets, which is usually the best place to keep API tokens.
+If you use several distinct systems for API access, we recommend that you create individual CI User accounts in SignPath.

 ## PowerShell